|

 (about 20 min.)

-tolling of a temple bell in the snow reminds her of her past sorrows.
+the tolling of a temple bell in the snow reminds her of her past

-quiet tolling of a distant temple bell on a snowy evening and has become so
+the quiet tolling of a distant temple bell on a snowy evening and has

 Tokyo, November 29, 2004